 Nagarjuna (150-250 C.E.)

-As an Indian teacher and philosopher, he was the founder of the Madhayamaka (Middle Way) school of Mahayana and is known by many scholars as the second Buddha.
-Not only did he develop the philosophy behind the Prajnaparamita Sutras (The wisdom tradition), he was the first major philosopher to expand and promote the Pure Land teachings.
+As the most consequential Indian Buddhist teacher and philosopher, he established the Madhayamaka (Middle Way) school of Mahayana and is known by many scholars as the second Buddha.
+Not only did he develop the philosophy behind the Prajnaparamita Sutras (The Wisdom tradition), and clarified the teaching of shunyata (emptiness) he was the first major philosopher to expand and promote the Pure Land teachings.
 He taught that the Buddhist teachings offered two paths: The Difficult Path and the Easy Path.
 He proclaimed that the Pure Land teaching constituted the Easy Path and therefore is the most effective way for the masses to realize enlightenment.

 Ashvaghosa (80-150 C.E.)

 An Indian poet, and philosopher, Ashvaghosa shaped Mahayana through his famous literary works such as the Buddhacarita, a poetic biography of the historical Buddha.
-However, his Awakening of Faith in the Mahayana popularized the Tathagatagarbha (Buddha Matrix) doctrine, affirming that all beings possess inherent Buddha-nature, a foundational concept that would shape Mahayana Buddhism.
+However, his Awakening of Faith in the Mahayana popularized the Tathagatagarbha (Buddha Nature) doctrine, affirming that all beings possess inherent Buddha-nature, a foundational concept that would forever influence Mahayana Buddhism.
 As a former Brahmin (Hindu) scholar, his conversion to Buddhism enriched his works with philosophical depth, that would influence Zen and Pure Land traditions centuries later.
-Ashvaghosa’s emphasis on inherent enlightenment shapes modern practices, inspiring meditation and Buddha-name (nembutsu) practices.
-His legacy fosters non-dual liberation through mindfulness and devotion, guiding contemporary teachings toward awakening for all practitioners.
+Ashvaghosa’s emphasis on the unborn and innate enlightenment shapes modern practices, inspiring meditation and Buddha-name (nembutsu) practices.
+His legacy fosters non-dual liberation through both meditation and devotion, guiding contemporary teachings toward awakening for all truth-seekers.

 Buddha Shakyamuni (5th century B.C.E.)